Victory Over Time (Sheet 10 from the Graphic Cycle "Jonathan Swift's Kingdom of Absurdity")

 - Purchased and kept in permanent storage,1983

 There is also the author's name "billions of years ago".
-In another sketch, in which the circle is crossed diagonally by an orbicular spiral resembling a serpentine caterpillar or a snake, Alexander Aksinin explains the metaphor’s meaning as follows: "Approaching through metaphor.
+In another sketch, in which the circle is crossed diagonally by an orbicular spiral resembling a serpentine caterpillar or a snake, Alexander Aksinin explains the metaphor's meaning as follows: "Approaching through metaphor.
 Beyond the metaphor, everything remains alienated."
-In another sketch, Alexander Aksinin emphasizes his philosophical priorities with the following phrase: "Phenomenology of space / not explication, but eloquence – like Merleau-Ponty".
+In another sketch, Alexander Aksinin emphasises his philosophical priorities with the following phrase: "Phenomenology of space / not explication, but eloquence – like Merleau-Ponty".

 This sphere, the Turtle's shell, is a model of the universe, according to the artist's plan.
 Thanks to it, the meta-whirligig tornado maintains its balance.
 The zoomorphic spiral's body is made up of wide discs, the sections of which are filled with whirligigs turned into spindles, prompting us to see another symbol of Time and an attribute of Destiny.
 At the top, the vertical creature transforms into two arched pipes.
 Their horizontal throats are tightly closed with white lids fixed by rings at the top.
-To emphasize the overall composition, the lids have black circles in the center.
+The lids have black circles in the centre to emphasise the overall composition.

 "A. AKSININ–78" is engraved on the far-right lid.
-The pipes' scaly coating is clearly divided into stripes.
-Birdhouses, as another ironic symbol of Time, chaotically jump up from the pipes’ spirals, while whirligigs are jammed between the stripes in some places.
+The pipes' scaly coating is divided into stripes.
+Birdhouses, as another ironic symbol of Time, chaotically jump up from the pipes' spirals, while whirligigs are jammed between the stripes in some places.
 Four chandeliers with candles hang down from the black circles of the lids.
 They are the same transformed whirligigs that highlight the process of Time formation.
 Later, the artist used the whirligigs repeatedly, transforming them into Christmas trees in New Year's greeting cards.
 A second smaller crater resembling the hat can be found under one of the chandeliers on the left, in the segment of the whirligigs cluster.
 Individual whirligigs have already occupied it to form a new meta-whirligig.